cs-open-project/projectsfound/README.md

 Description: Toree provides applications with a mechanism to interactively and remotely access Apache Spark.

 介绍: Toree provides applications with a mechanism to interactively and remotely access Apache Spark.

-### Training[Incubating]

-Description: The Training project aims to develop resources which can be used for training purposes in various media formats, languages and for various Apache and non-Apache target projects.

-介绍: The Training project aims to develop resources which can be used for training purposes in various media formats, languages and for various Apache and non-Apache target projects.

 ### Wayang[Incubating]